Budibase/website/content/blog/custom-software-development/index.md

 {{< figure src="/custom-software-development/cost.png"  alt="How much does it cost to develop custom software?" >}}

 Traditionally, it will cost you $30,000 - $80,000 to hire an engineer(s) to develop custom software.
-The price can vary dramaticaly and depends on the size and scope of the desired project, and the quality/experience of the individual/team you seek to hire.
+The price can vary dramatically and depends on the size and scope of the desired project, and the quality/experience of the individual/team you seek to hire.

 Primarily, the following impact the cost: